-While blueberry wine is a traditional fermented alcoholic drink in North America, grape wine is one of the most popular alcoholic drinks in the world, dating back millenia.
+While blueberry wine is a traditional fermented alcoholic drink in North America, grape wine is one of the most popular alcoholic drinks in the world, dating back millennia.

 The two main distinctive types of blueberries are highbush or cultivated blueberries and lowbush or wild blueberries.
-Of these, the five major varieties of blueberries grown in the United States are lowbush, northern highbush, southern highbush, rabbiteye and half-high.
-Each of these varieties include numerous cultivars.
+Of these, the five major varieties of blueberries grown in the United States are lowbush, northern highbush, southern highbush, rabbiteye, and half-high.
+Each of these varieties includes numerous cultivars.
 The most common variety in the world is the northern highbush (1).

 Grapes have hundreds of varieties from all around the world.
-The main categorization of grapes is decided by three factors: usage, colour and composition.
+The main categorization of grapes is decided by three factors: usage, color, and composition.
 Based on usage, these fruits are categorized as table grapes or wine grapes.
-Based on colour, they can be white or green and black or red.
+Based on color, they can be white or green and black or red.
 And lastly, based on composition, grapes can be seeded or seedless.

 Macronutrients and Calories

-Grapes and blueberries are similar in their macronutrient compositions, however, grapes are a little more dense in nutrients.
-Grapes consist of 81% water, whilst the water percentage in blueberries is 84.
+Grapes and blueberries are similar in their macronutrient compositions; however, grapes are a little denser in nutrients.
+Grapes consist of 81% water, while the water percentage in blueberries is 84.

-The average serving sizes for both of these fruits is one cup.
+The average serving size for both of these fruits is one cup.
 But one cup of blueberries weighs 148g, whereas the mass of a cup of grapes is 92g.

 Protein and Fats

-Blueberries contain some level of all essential amino acids, whilst grapes lack isoleucine and leucine.
+Blueberries contain some level of all essential amino acids, while grapes lack isoleucine and leucine.

 Both grapes and blueberries naturally contain no cholesterol.